ashbywinch/books_to_anki/readme.md

 This package contains

-1. books-to-anki, a tool to turn a book into a set of flashcards suitable for importing into Anki (<https://apps.ankiweb.net/>).
-Reading a book via flashcards can massively improve "flow" for language learners.
+1. book-to-flashcard, a tool to turn a book into learning material.
+Currently it supports flashcards suitable for importing into Anki (<https://apps.ankiweb.net/>), as well as full side-by-side translations (with the original text in the left column and translated text in the right column).

+Reading a book in small discrete chunks with easily accessible translations can massively improve "flow" for language learners.

 2. books-complexity, a tool to calculate various complexity metrics on text files.
 If you have a large corpus of texts, this can be used to identify suitable foreign language texts to study.

 ## Installation